hammerheim-game/hammerheim-rules/5-warbands.md

 ways are best!
 Profile M WS BS S T W I A Ld
 3 5 3 3 4 1 3 1 9
-Weapons/Armour: A Dwarf Longbeard may be equipped with weapons and armour chosen from the Dwarf Warrior equipment list.
+Weapons/Armor: A Dwarf Longbeard may be equipped with weapons and armor chosen from the Dwarf Warrior equipment list.
 Special Rules
 Stubborn: Dwarf Longbeards have seen just about